garinichsan/Dicoding-Android-Studio-Kotlin/README.md

 ## My RecyclerView
 I learned how to build a Recycler view with this program.
 It's more applicable and mostly used than ListView.

+## My Manga List
+I made an application that use all of the lesson that I've learned before.
+I also learned splash screen and add it to the application for additional feature.